Skip Breadcrumb Links

 A landlord can evict you in some situations and they must give you an official written notice.
 This can be a "Notice to Terminate" or a "Notice to End a Tenancy."The notice will tell you why and when the landlord wants you to leave.

 When you receive this notice, you can choose to move out.
 In some cases, the notice will tell you how you can cancel the notice by correcting the problem.
 If you do not move out or correct the problem, your landlord must apply for an eviction order from the Landlord and Tenant Board.
-If this happens, you should get legal advice about your case.
+If this happens, you should get legal advice about your case by contacting a legal clinic for more in-depth legal advice.
+You can also find help in your area in Services Near Me.

-Please read When can my landlord evict me? to read more about these situations.
+Please read When can my landlord evict me? for more examples of these situations,

 The Landlord and Tenant Board will set a date and time for a hearing.
 Your landlord must give you an official Notice of Hearing which tells you when and where it will take place, and a copy of the application which explains your landlord's request.
 Your landlord must give you the notice and the application at least 10 days before the hearing.